th2-net/th2-conn-dirty-tcp-core/README.md

 This is a core library for dirty TCP connections which takes care of:

 * configuration via CommonFactory
-* listening on protobuf and th2 transport MQs for messages to send
+* listening on protobuf or th2 transport MQs for messages to send
 * publishing sent and received messages to MQ using either of protobuf, th2 transport protocols
 * batching of published messages (by time and batch size)
 * running multiples TCP connections at once